Japan–Taiwan relations

-The relationship between Japan and Taiwan dates back to 1592 during the Sengoku period of Japan when the Japanese ruler Toyotomi Hideyoshi sent an envoy named Harada Magoshichirou to the Takasago Koku (高砂国, contemporary name referred to Taiwan).
+The relationship between Japan and Taiwan dates back to 1592 during the Sengoku period of Japan when the Japanese ruler Toyotomi Hideyoshi sent an envoy named Harada Magoshichirou to the Takasago Koku (高砂国, contemporary name referred to Taiwan) demanding tribute, but the Japanese envoy failed the mission as there was no central authority existed in Taiwan at the time and the local indigenous population remained largely tribal.
 The bilateral trading relations continued through the Dutch colonial rule and the Tungning Kingdom of Taiwan in 17th century before the completion of Japan's Sakoku policy.
 After the Meiji restoration in the latter half of the 19th century, Japan resumed its expansionist ambition upon Taiwan and successfully annexed Taiwan from 1895 to 1945, until the surrender of Japan after World War II.
 Control over the island of Taiwan was also surrendered by Japan to the Republic of China on 25 October 1945.

 After the Japan–China Joint Communiqué in 1972, Japan no longer recognized the Republic of China as the sole official government of China, and official diplomatic relations between the two countries were ceased.
-However, Japan has maintained non-governmental, working-level relations with Taiwan.
+However, Japan has maintained close non-governmental, working-level relations with Taiwan.
+According to surveys, the Taiwanese and Japanese public have very positive opinions of each other.